 After you defeat the appropriate Evil Pig who was causing the flames, you can freely explore the caves.
 This is easier said than done, as the only way to navigate the caves is with a grappling hook – the floor is, quite literally, lava.

 Inside the caves you’ll find one of the most annoying enemies: the Devil Pigs.
 They’re black-colored pigs with the ability to fly, and can transform themselves into disembodied pig noses with wings.
 In an area with almost no flat ground to stand on, they are incredibly frustrating to fight.

-The Lava Caves are hard to navigate for a child, and even hard to escape from.
-You need a good sense of skill to even try to get through them, and considering Tomba!‘s non-linear nature, you’ll be here a lot.
+The Lava Caves are hard to navigate for a child, and they’re even hard just to escape from.
+You need a good sense of skill to even try to get through them, and considering Tomba!‘s non-linear nature, you might be here a lot.

 It would have been nice if purifying the area did anything to make the area more pleasant, but it doesn’t.
 It stays dark, eerie and ominous for the entire game, which means that by the end of it, it stands in direct contrast to everything else: all the other areas in the game are cheerful, full of flowers and gentle winds and free of enemies.
 But the Lava Caves are always dark.

 After the fact…

 Tomba!, despite being well received by the Playstation community, never sold enough copies to become a Greatest Hits game and was never properly reprinted.
 It’s become one of the legendarily rare games of the Playstation, with prices for original copies reaching as high as one hundred dollars.

 As scary as that price tag is, it’s what’s in the game that’s made it such a memorable one.
 Tomba!‘s uncanniness and creepiness is what makes it stand out from the rest of the pack, even among the general weirdness of the Playstation era.